New beginnings with Habitat for Humanity

 Habitat for Humanity and Raymond James

-For more than 20 years, Raymond James has partnered with Habitat for Humanity chapters across the country, and has sponsored 11 full home builds for Habitat for Humanity of Pinellas & West Pasco Counties.
-Habitat for Humanity empowers individuals and families to build and buy their own homes with the help of people in the community.
-Homes are sold at no profit and no interest to households who do not qualify for a traditional mortgage.
-The program prepares homeowner partners with education courses on topics like budgeting and home maintenance.
+For more than 20 years, Raymond James has partnered with Habitat for Humanity chapters across the country.
+As part of this commitment, the firm has sponsored 12 full home builds for Habitat for Humanity of Pinellas & West Pasco Counties.
+Habitat empowers individuals and families to build and buy their own homes with the help of people in the community.
+Homes are sold at cost and financed with zero-interest loans to families who may not qualify for a traditional mortgage.
+The program prepares homeowner partners with educational courses on topics like budgeting and home maintenance.

-“Volunteering is far and away the most rewarding part of my involvement,” Ken said.
-“I love being able to put in that sweat equity right alongside the homeowners.”
+“Volunteering is far and away the most rewarding part of my involvement,” Raymond James Bank Chief Financial Officer and Habitat Board Member Ken Ginel said.
+“I love being able to put in sweat equity right alongside the homeowners.”

 The dedication ceremony

-On May 21, 2021, after completing 20 homebuyer education courses and hundreds of hours of sweat equity, Brenda received the keys to her new home.
-She and her family gathered with Raymond James associates, Habitat staff and community members to commemorate the moment.
+On May 19, 2022, after completing 20 homebuyer education courses and hundreds of hours of work on her home, Desheka Bingham gathered with her friends, family, Raymond James associates, Habitat staff and Pinellas County community members to celebrate a new beginning.

 A long-term partnership

-Learn about our other recent firm-sponsored home builds:
+Learn more about our recent firm-sponsored home builds.

 The Trauger family

-In 2020, Raymond James celebrated our 10th Habitat home sponsorship benefitting Priscilla Trauger and her two daughters.
-After completing more than 350 hours of sweat equity on their house and others, Priscilla and her daughters moved into a community with 15 other Habitat for Humanity homeowners.
+In 2020, Raymond James celebrated our 10th Habitat home sponsorship, which benefited Priscilla Trauger and her two daughters.
+After completing more than 350 hours of work on their home and others, Priscilla and her daughters moved into a community with 15 other Habitat for Humanity homeowners.
 “My daughters are my life.
 What I look forward to the most is spending time with them.
 We’ve learned so much from this new experience,” Priscilla said.

 The Mickelson family

-87 associates volunteered nearly 600 hours on the Mickelson family’s home in 2019.
-Katherine Mickelson and her daughter were living in a small one bedroom apartment when they were accepted into the homeownership program.
+In 2019, 87 associates volunteered nearly 600 total hours on the Mickelson family’s home.
+Katherine Mickelson and her daughter were living in a small one-bedroom apartment when they were accepted into the homeownership program.
 “I am most looking forward to watching Camila decorate her room and invite her friends over to play,” Katherine said.
-“I know that one day she will be the owner of our house and she won’t have to go through the difficulties I did to get here”.
+“I know that one day she will be the owner of our house and she won’t have to go through the difficulties I did to get here.”